Getting to Know Your Neighborhood: Kenmore Square and Fenway

 464 Commonwealth Ave.

-A mainstay of Kenmore Square since 1989, Comicopia stocks several thousand comic book trade paperbacks, from classics like Batman and Captain Marvel to new releases like Astro City Metrobook.
+A mainstay of Kenmore Square since 1989, Comicopia stocks several thousand comic book trade paperbacks, from classics like Batman and Captain Marvel series to newer releases like Astro City Metrobook.
 New comics arrive every Wednesday, but you can check out the incoming stock online beforehand.
 The store carries a huge selection of indie and self-published titles, as well as extensive manga, YA, and graphic novel collections.

 The Kenmore